Chair, Department of Respiratory Care Education

 KU Department of Respiratory Care Education

-Dave Burnett, PhD, RRT, joined the Department of Respiratory Care Education in 2012 as clinical assistant professor.
+Dave Burnett, PhD, RRT, AE-C, joined the Department of Respiratory Care Education in 2012 and serves as department chair and assistant professor.
 Burnett's undergraduate training was in respiratory therapy and health care management.
 He received his master’s degree in exercise physiology from the University of Central Missouri and his doctorate in rehabilitation science from the University of Kansas.

 Burnett's research is focused on preventing severity of primary disease processes and their potential co-morbid conditions.
 In particular he focuses on prevention and treatment of asthma.
 He also is part of a multidisciplinary team that provides diet and exercise interventions for cancer survivors.